 The moment you come up the driveway to the Hertfordshire Golf & Country Club, you realise how elegant an institution it is.

-A place of distinction, the Country Club offers the most pleasant stay and the most lavish setting for sporting and private celebrations alike.
+A place of distinction, the Country Club offers the most lavish setting for sporting and private celebrations alike.

 This 18th Century Broxbournebury Mansion overlooks the golf course from each side and meanders through ancient grounds once owned by The Order of the Knights Hospitallers of St John.